Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 - z = 1 means "one standard deviation above average"
 - z = -2 means "two standard deviations below average"

 So a negative age or income after standardization does not mean a negative age or negative dollars.
-It simply means that value is below the average for that feature.
+It just means that value is below the average for that feature.

 ## 3. One-Hot Encoding for Categorical Features

 [Video about one-hot encoding](https://www.youtube.com/watch?v=G2iVj7WKDFk)

 Categorical features (like "dog", "cat", "bird") must be converted into numbers before a machine learning model can use them.
-But we cannot simply assign numbers like:
+But we cannot simply assign integers like:

 ```
 'dog' -> 1